cagov/innovation-hub.ca.gov/docs/pages/human-centered-design/innovation-skills-accelerator.md

 * Problem definition
 * Data analysis

 State of California staff can take the Accelerator for free.
 Just sign up with your ca.gov email address.
+After logging in, you may need to scroll down to find the Innovation Skills Accelerator.
 <div id="isa-cta">
  <a class="btn-primary featured-btn external-link" href="https://innovate-us.org/partner/calacademy?utm_source=odihub&utm_medium=web&utm_campaign=jan25launch" target="_blank"><span>Sign up for the Accelerator</span></a>